The Snowy Day: Reception

 While some critics questioned whether or not Keats––a white Jewish man––could rightfully tell the story of an African American child, most early reviews of the book focus on its collage illustrations instead of the protagonist’s race.
-As one article in a Baltimore Maryland-based African American newspaper said, “the illustrations are so appealing and colorful you will long remember them.”
-Other reviews did mention Peter’s race, but in a positive or neutral light.
+As one article in a Baltimore, Maryland-based African American newspaper said, “the illustrations are so appealing and colorful you will long remember them.”
+Other reviews did mention Peter's race, but in a positive or neutral light.
 For example, critics claimed “there is no way to tell he is different from any other child except that you note his skin is a soft-brown” and that The Snowy Day is a “darling book on a little colored boy.”
 Additionally, fan letters for Keats' book came from numerous African American activists, educators, and children who included their own collage artwork.
 One teacher told Keats that, for the first time, she watched as children selected brown crayons for their self-portraits.

-However, as the Civil Rights Movement progressed, The Snowy Day became the subject of more scrutiny.
-One common criticism revolved around Peter’s lack of authentic African American culture and experiences.
-Nancy Larrick's 1965 article “The All-White World of Children’s Books” thought Peter’s mother resembled a mammy stereotype.
+However, as the civil rights movement progressed, The Snowy Day became the subject of more scrutiny.
+One common criticism revolved around Peter's lack of authentic African American culture and experiences.
+Nancy Larrick's 1965 article “The All-White World of Children’s Books” thought Peter's mother resembled a mammy stereotype.
 Being at the center of race-based objections upset the author greatly.
 Keats maintained his character was based on his own mother, and the author, who was no stranger to discrimination himself, was puzzled by the idea of assigning a race to children playing in the snow.
 Even though The Snowy Day was criticized for tokenism, Keats portrayed African American children with previously unseen positivity.
 Prior to The Snowy Day, the few children's books that featured African American children relied on negative stereotypes.

 Adaptations

-In 1964, the book was made into an animated film directed and animated by Mal Wittman and narrated by Jan Harvey as Weston Woods Studios's first animated film.The Snowy Day was adapted as an animated preschool Christmas special released on Amazon Prime on November 25, 2016.
+In 1963, the book was made into an animated film directed and animated by Mal Wittman and narrated by Jane Harvey as Weston Woods Studios's first animated film.

+In 2011, Ben Stiller was developing the live-action feature film adaptation of the book through his Red Hour Productions company for 20th Century Fox.

+The Snowy Day was adapted as an animated preschool Christmas special released on Amazon Prime on November 25, 2016.
 The special is narrated by Laurence Fishburne and includes the voices of Regina King and Angela Bassett.
 In it, an original song, "Snowy Day," was performed by Boyz II Men.
 In 2017, this adaptation was nominated for five Daytime Emmy Awards, and won two.
-The special made its linear television debut on Disney Channel on December 4, 2020.The Snowy Day inspired Andrea Davis Pinkney’s A Poem for Peter: The Story of Ezra Jack Keats and the Creation of The Snowy Day in 2016.The Snowy Day has been translated into at least 10 languages.
+The special made its linear television debut on Disney Channel on December 4, 2020.

+The Snowy Day inspired Andrea Davis Pinkney’s A Poem for Peter: The Story of Ezra Jack Keats and the Creation of The Snowy Day in 2016.

+The Snowy Day has been translated into at least ten languages.